By Steve Azoury, owner of Azoury Financial

 You should never spend more than you make.
 However, millions of people end up in debt.
-One idea that could help control debt is to pay more with cash rather than with plastic (i.e., credit cards).
+One idea that could help control debt and plan your budget better is to pay more with cash rather than with plastic (i.e., credit cards).
 Research shows that people spend more when paying with a credit card.
 Everything should start with a budget.
 If your budget is so high that you may be spending money you don’t have, then it’s time to reevaluate.

 Borrow, don’t buy

 This is a rule that should be applied when dealing with big ticket items, which sometimes get people in a lot of trouble.
 It’s cheaper to chip in for gas and food for a ride on a friend’s boat instead of the hassle of actually owning one.
 The same goes for being tempted to buy a hot sports car; rent one for a weekend to get the thought of purchasing one out of your system.

 Real time information can activate your self-control by monitoring your accounts often with financial applications.
 Your actual spending can go down and help control discretionary spending.
 Try it, it works.
 It’s always good to cherish your victories, but next time you’re tempted to splurge, recall the pain it took to recover from past bad behavior.